jtmoka/jtmoka.github.io/projects/project-3.md

 # All dates must be YYYY-MM-DD format!
 date: 2019-09-06
 labels:
-  - Lisp
   - GitHub
-summary: Github.
+summary: I have used github.
+In my fumor classes, the website functions as the primary method of collaboration..
 ---

-I have used github.
-In my fumor classes, the website functions as the primary method of collaboration.

 I have used github.
 In my fumor classes, the website functions as the primary method of collaboration.
 One of the major use the java language to program a rudimentary Pokemon game.
 This project requires us to each collaborate with four of our classmates, thrugho Github.